MRtrix3/mrtrix3/docs/fixel_based_analysis/ss_fibre_density_cross-section.rst

     dwi2tensor new_subject/dwi_denoised_preproc_bias.mif -mask new_subject/dwi_mask.mif - | tensor2metric - -fa - | mrregister -force ../dwiintensitynorm/fa_template.mif - -mask2 new_subject/dwi_mask.mif -nl_scale 0.5,0.75,1.0 -nl_niter 5,5,15 -nl_warp - /tmp/dummy_file.mif | mrtransform ../dwiintensitynorm/fa_template_wm_mask.mif -template new_subject/dwi_denoised_preproc_bias.mif -warp - - | dwinormalise new_subject/dwi_denoised_preproc_bias.mif - ../dwiintensitynorm/dwi_output/new_subject.mif

 ..
 NOTE:: The above command may also be useful if you wish to alter the mask then re-apply the intensity normalisation to all subjects in the study.
 For example you may wish to edit the mask using the ROI tool in :code:`mrview` to remove white matter regions that you hypothesise are affected by the disease (e.g. removing the corticospinal tract in a study of motor neurone disease due to T2 hyperintensity).
 You also may wish to redefine the mask completely, for example in an elderly population (with larger ventricles) it may be appropriate to intensity normalise using the median b=0 CSF.
-This could be performed by manually masking partial-volume-free CSF voxels, then running the above command with the CSF mask instead of the <input_template_wm_mask>.
+This could be performed by manually masking partial-volume-free CSF voxels, then running the above command with the CSF mask instead of the :code:`fa_template_wm_mask.mif`.

 ..
 WARNING:: We also strongly recommend you that you check the scale factors applied during intensity normalisation are not influenced by the variable of interest in your study.
 For example if one group contains global changes in white matter T2 then this may directly influence the intensity normalisation and therefore bias downstream AFD analysis.
 To check this we recommend you perform an equivalence test to ensure mean scale factors are the same between groups.
 To output the scale factor applied for all subjects use :code:`mrinfo ../dwiintensitynorm/dwi_output/* -property dwi_norm_scale_factor`.